Archive for the ‘Uncategorized’ Category

 Using the traceback module is straight forward for evident programming mistakes.
 However, real bugs are context-sensitive and they can hardly be reproduced without the actual data that was processed when an exception was raised.
 If you can reproduce a specific bug, you can add some logging code in front and inspect the variables the next time the bug is triggered.
 But if a bug occurs once in a blue moon, you’d be better in logging the data the first time an exception raises.

-import traceback
+import tracebackturbo as traceback

 def erroneous_function():